yudduy/dia-voice/README.md

 *   **Windows (PowerShell):**
     ```powershell
-    # In the dia-tts directory
+    # In the dia-tts-server directory
     python -m venv venv
     .\venv\Scripts\activate
     # Your prompt should now start with (venv)